 Indeed, it is difficult to properly grasp the entire Tanakh (which has its own host of apparent contradictions and perplexing passages) without the commentary of the Talmud.
 Once again, it is the Talmud that brings the Tanakh to life.

-Misunderstanding this, Jews have been accused in the past of abandoning Scripture in favour of the Talmud.
+Partly because of this, Jews have been falsely accused in the past of abandoning Scripture in favour of the Talmud.
 This was a popular accusation among Christians in Europe.
 It is not without a grain of truth, for Ashkenazi Jews did tend to focus on Talmudic studies and less on other aspects of Judaism, Tanakh included.
-Meanwhile, the Sephardic Jewish world was known to be a bit better-rounded, incorporating more scriptural, halachic, and philosophical study.
+Meanwhile, the Sephardic Jewish world was known to be a bit better-rounded, incorporating more Scriptural, halachic, and philosophical study.
 Sephardic communities also tended to be more interested in mysticism, producing the bulk of early Kabbalistic literature.
 Ashkenazi communities eventually followed suit.